gs-chaitanya/milesan-meta/README.md

 ```
 source env.sh
 ```
+NOTE: When using natively, the username and environment variables (LOCAL_MNT, VSIM) in *env.sh* need to be adjusted accordingly beforehand.

 ### Using ModelSim or Verilator
 Since the setup is meant to be used from a docker container and ModelSim is usually not avaiable, we provide a ModelSim server that runs on the host system and interfaces with the docker container through a mounted directory.
 For this purpose, run: